LAST UPDATED: 2/19/25

 - Check to make sure your community is eligible to apply and meets the three priority criteria for CWDG (due to the competitive nature of the program, projects that do not meet priority criteria are very unlikely to be successful).

 - To be eligible, communities must have at least moderate wildfire risk, based on the CWDG tool or state or local wildfire risk data.
 If your community doesn’t show up as “at risk” in the tool, ask your point of contact about other risk model options or explore our compilation of Wildfire Risk Maps and Assessment Portals (WRAP) that may better represent your community’s risk.
 Note: As a reminder the CWDG tool has been updated from Round 2 with new data and thresholds that may have impacts to communities’ eligibility.
 Those changes are explained in the FAQ section and are reflected in the search function.
+To view the list of communities, counties and tribal areas that had a change in eligibility status, visit the CWDG webpage.

 - To meet priority criteria (also searchable via the CWDG tool), projects must: be located in an area identified as having a high or very high wildfire hazard potential; benefit a low-income community; be located in a community impacted by a severe disaster within the previous 10 years.
 If the tool does not show your community as meeting priority criteria thresholds, applicants are welcome to use other datasets.